shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/README.md

 ***As the Sequel and Sequel II system have improve the polymerase read length, the proportion of HiFi reads (CCS QV>0.99) have significant improve than before.
 In fact, in the case of that have a reference genome, we can directly map isforms to reference genome and then filtered according to mapping quality to instead of polishing low quality isoforms.***

 # Contact
 If you have any questions, encounter problems or potential bugs, don’t hesitate to contact us.
-Either report issues on github or write an email to:
+Report issues on github are welcome.

-Zhuoxing Shi - shizhuoxing@bgi.com